GPT-5.2 ProBatch 2

 6. 6Exploit amplification (abundance, selection, genetics, dominance) to avoid heavy machinery.

-7. 7Run a “quickie” pre-test that checks a key implication cheaply.
+7. 7Run a “” pre-test that checks a key implication cheaply.

 8. 8Update hard: kill models, don’t “kind-of” believe everything.